 National TR-3LT1 Pana Crystal

 This very rare model has an interesting story for collectors.
 A prototype version of this television was shown at the Consumer Electronics Show in Las Vegas in January, 1986.

 It was branded “Panasonic Pocket Watch” and introduction was promised in the same year.

-However, it was never released in this style.
-Instead, it was released in the United States as “Panasonic Pocket Watch CT-312B”.
+However, it was never released in America with this style.
+Instead, it was released here as the “Panasonic Pocket Watch CT-312B”.
 (See Page THREE A)

-This model is essentially the same as the Magnavox CH 1000BK, (also shown on PAGE THREE A) but with some differences.
+We found two sets with different colors (the red version, October 26, 2022) and this model is essentially the same as the Magnavox CH 1000BK, (also shown on PAGE THREE A) but with some differences.
 The obvious difference is the styling, but the tuning system is different and located on the front panel with a manual tuning indicator instead of the electronic, on-screen tuning bar used on the Magnavox.
 A well crafted, premium television with attention to detail and a very interesting deep metallic burgundy color.
+The second set is candy apple red.
 This model is a Japanese market model and uses a different frequency on the VHF band.
 Therefore, a digital converter box will not work with this television.
 I was able to receive two low power analogue UHF stations still operating in the Phoenix Valley.
 Most everything else is the same as the Magnavox CH 1000B, such as the three inch TFT LCD color panel etc. This model measures 6 1/2″ H x 3 9/16″ W x 7/8″ D and was manufactured July 12, 1986, the date appearing on the tag on the back of set.
-I never saw this model anywhere since the Consumer Electronics Show in 1987, until I found this one in May, 2013.
+This model not seen by me since the Consumer Electronics Show in 1987, until I found this one in May, 2013.

 Click or tap images for full view.